RayBenefield/dev-xp/worklog.md

 # Worklog

+## #131, #132, #133

+Added some complexity to my `commit-parser`.
+It handles multi-line commits now as well as a mix of bodies and headers and properly preserves line breaks within a body as well as trims bodies, and other things.
+It fairly cleanly gets all the results that I want. :) And I'm happy about that.
+Should serve me well moving forward as I determine version bumps.
+And I feel this algorithm and style will suite more situations better.
+I'll probably introduce more information to commits in the future like tying the original commit hash to it, parsing out affected issues, and other unique attributes.
+This will probably be needed when I start looking into changelog generation.
+But I'll tackle that in the future when needed.
+I think I can start tackling recommended versions now.

 ## #129, #130

 So I started on my own commit parser and it seems to be fairly solid.
 I need to